minchulan/goodhabits/README.md

 ## Example

+Project is deployed via Netlify.
+Click on the 'Good Habits Rx' button above in the Links section or head to: https://goodhabitsrx.netlify.app/

-The below screenshot demonstrates the working functionality of the app.
+The screenshots below demonstrate the working functionality of the app.
 ![Example](https://user-images.githubusercontent.com/108310591/208517130-e1370830-c764-4a11-abae-0bef694830a8.png)

 /search page